the-events-calendar/event-tickets/readme.txt

 = [5.0.4.1] 2020-12-16 =

 * Fix - Resolve fatal error from the Attendee Registration modal when calling the loading "dot" icons outside of the template context in older views.
-[TBD]
+[ET-986]

 = [5.0.4] 2020-12-15 =